Pension plans and partition

 - The

-The type of union determines the steps for partition
+The steps for partition

 Québec Pension Plan